iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 TBD

-- Implementors SHOULD NOT use any information transmitted in the connection protocol for authentication or proof of identity.
+- **Authentication**: implementors SHOULD NOT use any information transmitted in the connection protocol for authentication or proof of identity.
 ## Related Work

 - Aries Hyperledger: